timflutre/PlantBreedGame/README.md

 This software is available under a **free software** license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later); see the COPYING file.
 The copyright is owned by the [Institut National de la Recherche Agronomique](http://www.inra.fr/) (INRA) and [Montpellier SupAgro](http://www.supagro.fr/).

-It is versioned using the [git](http://www.git-scm.com/) software, the central repository being hosted [here](https://github.com/timflutre/PlantSelBreedGame) on GitHub, and the institutional repository being hosted [there](https://sourcesup.renater.fr/projects/PlantSelBreedGame/) on SourceSup.
+It is versioned using the [git](http://www.git-scm.com/) software, the central repository being hosted [here](https://github.com/timflutre/PlantSelBreedGame) on GitHub, and the institutional repository being hosted [there](https://sourcesup.renater.fr/projects/plantbreedgame/) on SourceSup.

 # Installation

 ## Dependencies

-Before using this game, you need R as well as various packages, listed in the file `src/dependencies.R`.
+Before using this game, you need to install R as well as various packages, listed in the file [`src/dependencies.R`](https://github.com/timflutre/PlantSelBreedGame/blob/master/src/dependencies.R).
+Then it should work on Unix-like operating systems (GNU/Linux, Mac OS) as well as on Microsoft Windows.

 ## Locally on your computer

-Retrieve the Shiny application, by [downloading](https://github.com/timflutre/PlantSelBreedGame/archive/master.zip) it as a ZIP archive (then unzip it and rename the directory):
+1) Retrieve the Shiny application, by [downloading](https://github.com/timflutre/PlantSelBreedGame/archive/master.zip) it as a ZIP archive (then unzip it and rename the directory).

+Here is how to do it in a terminal for Unix-like operating systems:
 ```
 wget https://github.com/timflutre/PlantSelBreedGame/archive/master.zip
 unzip master.zip
 mv PlantSelBreedGame-master PlantSelBreedGame
 ```

-or by cloning the git repository:
+The package can also be installed after cloning the git repository:
 ```
 git clone git@github.com:timflutre/PlantSelBreedGame.git
 ```

-Enter into the `PlantSelBreedGame` directory; inside, download the `data.zip` archive (example data set retrievable [from the authors](mailto:timothee.flutre@inra.fr)) and unzip it.
+2) Then, enter into the `PlantSelBreedGame` directory; inside, download the `data.zip` archive (example data set retrievable [from the authors](mailto:timothee.flutre@inra.fr)) and unzip it.

-Then, open an R session, and execute the following commands:
+3) Finally, open a R session, and execute the following commands:
 ```
 library(shiny)
 setwd("path/to/PlantSelBreedGame")
 runApp()
 ```

-Once all requested packages are installed, a web page should automatically open in your default web browser, and you should be able to start playing.
+A web page should automatically open in your default web browser, and you should be able to start playing.
 See the explanations below in the section "Usage".

 ## To set up your own server